Been a blast! So long and thanks for all the fish.

 Found enthusiasm for new career in Civil Engineering and “went back to school” obtaining a 2:1 BEng (hons) in Civil Engineering.

 I now work for Engineering Consultant, WSP UK ltd, in the Infrastructure department.
-I’m currently enjoying projects in Highways dealing predominantly with pavement design and maintenance.
+I’m currently enjoying projects in Highways dealing predominantly with road design and maintenance.

-I very much enjoy trying to use huge piles of data to find good value solutions to clients problems.
+- I enjoy trying to use huge piles of data to find good value solutions to clients problems.
 I am aware this makes me a massive nerd, but making sense out of a chaotic pile of information and putting it to good use gives me great satisfaction.

 I am office based.
 I rarely get the chance to spend time on actual constructions sites.
 This is mainly because my work is done by the time construction starts.
 I do take every opportunity I can get to see construction on site as it’s important to connect theory to reality.